whya5448/dns-proxy-server/README.md

 # Installing it as a service

-1. Download the [latest release](https://github.com/mageddo/dns-proxy-server/releases) zip and extract it
+1. Download the [latest release](https://github.com/mageddo/dns-proxy-server/releases) and extract it
 2. Run the service installer

 		$ sudo ./dns-proxy-server -service=docker